 2. Engraved Overlays

 An engraved concrete overlay is ideal because they reduce the slippery factor.
 Engraving can be done in many concrete structures.
-It can also be done for old and new concrete pool decks as long as that there are no cracks.
-If there are cracks, you need to have them repaired prior to the installation of concrete overlay.
+It can also be done for old and new concrete pool decks as long as there are no cracks.
+If there are cracks, you need to have them repaired before installing the concrete overlays Tampa.

 You may have also seen pool decks that were stamped or stenciled.
 Normally, there is a pattern to be followed.
 There are machines to do the job.
-They ensure consistency on size and shapes.
+They ensure consistency in size and shape.

 3. Concrete Staining